slqselina/slqselina.github.io/content/post/2017/12/cold-creek-trail-to-high-meadows.md

 Here can be a nice plce to chill-out and read in summer and fall.
 After studying the map, we decided to move on to Monument Pass Trail to get more exercise.

 {{< figure src="/img/2017/12/cold-creek-trail-g.jpg" >}}

+{{< figure src="/img/2017/12/cold-creek-trail-h.jpg" >}}
 With the vegetation getting sparser along the trail, some big pine trees stand out, with trunks and branches nicely curved as bigger versions of bonsai.

-{{< figure src="/img/2017/12/cold-creek-trail-h.jpg" >}}
+{{< figure src="/img/2017/12/cold-creek-trail-j.jpg" >}}
 Because the snow on Monument Pass Trail becomes thicker and thicker with the increase of altitude, eventually we gave up moving forward and climbed up to the top of a huge pile of rocks to rest and enjoy the mountain view.

 {{< figure src="/img/2017/12/cold-creek-trail-i.jpg" >}}
 It's always nice to have a warm coffee during winter hikes.
 "Honey, you see that peak?
 We were there this summer..."

+PS: Cold Creek Trail is also a mountain bike trail, so be aware of bikes when walking!